Learn about the Herbert Writing Center’s training program

 Professional Development for Experienced Writing Consultants

-Interested experienced writing consultants have the opportunity to participate in a variety of meaningful projects and events, such as our Flagship Writing Project, the Writing Blitz, student workshops, tabling events, and more.
-Additionally, experienced writing consultants who want to earn Senior Peer Writing Consultant status may participate in the Herbert Writing Center Journal Club.
+Experienced consultants can join a variety of projects and events.
+This includes our Flagship Writing Project, the Writing Blitz, workshops, tabling, and more.
+Experienced consultants who want to be a Senior Consultant can join the JAHWC Journal Club.

 Going forward, I can use many of the skills I’ve developed with the Herbert Writing Center in future writing consultation and beyond.
 Having good “customer service” skills and making people feel welcome when they are sharing a vulnerable piece of themselves can be applicable to many situations.
 Additionally, nearly all of the skills that I try to teach students are helpful in my own writing, such as thoroughly reading the rubric, breaking a task down into chunks, and much more.

-Our writing consultants foster a supportive community that values meaningful connections.
-While on shift, writing consultants build relationships, collaborate on projects, and share ideas on best practices.
-We also organize a variety of off-the-clock social events, including trivia and game nights, crafting, and more.
-This relaxed and friendly environment encourages writing consultants to engage in open conversation and build friendships.
+Our writing consultants have a community that values meaningful connections.
+While on shift, writing consultants build relationships and share ideas.
+We organize social events, including trivia, game nights, and more.
+This relaxed environment helps consultants engage in conversations and friendships.

-These informal interactions form the foundation of our community.
-Such connections enhance writing consultants’ professional growth and contribute to the welcoming, supportive atmosphere of our center.
+These informal interactions are the building blocks of our community.
+These connections enhance professional growth.
+They also contribute to the supportive atmosphere of our center

 For more information about our writing consultant training program,

-contact Managing Director, Dr. Kathryn Powell at writingcenter@utk.edu
+contact Assistant Director, Dr. Michael Sutherlin, at writingcenter@utk.edu.